-emSecure - Technology
+emSecure - Security Consideration

 If you want to check the integrity of your data, for instance the firmware running on your product, you would normally include a checksum or hash value into it, generated by a CRC or SHA function.
 Hashes are excellent at ensuring a critical data transmission, such as a firmware download, has worked flawlessly and to verify that an image, stored in memory, has not changed.
 However they do not add much security, as an attacker can easily compute the hash value of modified data or images.
 Digital signatures can do more.
 In addition to the integrity check, which is provided by hash functions, a digital signature assures the authenticity of the provider of the signed data, as only he can create a valid signature. emSecure comes in different versions with different digital signature algorithms to fit any requirements of size or speed.